alan-turing-institute/grace/README.md

 We are writing up our methodology and key results, so please stay tuned for future updates!

-In the meantime, please do not hesitate to let us know your suggestions for potential improvements by [raising an issue via GitHub](https://github.com/alan-turing-institute/grace/issues "Grace GitHub | Issues").
+In the meantime, please do not hesitate to let us know your suggestions for potential improvements by [raising an issue on GitHub](https://github.com/alan-turing-institute/grace/issues "Grace GitHub | Issues").

 ---